An Experienced Perspective on Your Child's Health in Richardson

 The use of e-cigarettes (vapes) and other tobacco products poses a serious health issues to children and teens.

-• Nicotine is Highly Addictive: It can harm adolescent brain development, which continues until about age 25.
+- Nicotine is Highly Addictive: It can harm adolescent brain development, which continues until about age 25.

-• Harmful Chemicals: The aerosol from e-cigarettes is not harmless water vapor; it contains harmful and potentially cancer-causing chemicals.
+- Harmful Chemicals: The aerosol from e-cigarettes is not harmless water vapor; it contains harmful and potentially cancer-causing chemicals.

-• Health Risks: Vaping can lead to lung damage and may increase the risk of anxiety and depression.
+- Health Risks: Vaping can lead to lung damage and may increase the risk of anxiety and depression.

-• Talk to Your Teen: It is crucial to have open and honest conversations with your children about the real dangers of these products to their health.
+- Talk to Your Teen: It is crucial to have open and honest conversations with your children about the real dangers of these products to their health.

-Call our office today at 972-235-6911 to schedule your first appointment for healthy children and prevention safety.
+Call our office at 972-235-6911 to schedule an appointment.